- Home

 - tingling or numbness of fingers or toes.

-In most cases, side effects last for only a few weeks or months, although sometimes they are permanent.
-Talk to your doctor about ways to reduce or manage any side effects you have.
+Side effects usually last for only a few weeks or months, although some can be permanent.
+Talk to your doctor about ways to reduce your risk or manage any side effects you develop.

 During chemotherapy, you may be more prone to infections.
 If you develop a temperature over 38°C, contact your doctor or go immediately to the emergency department at your nearest hospital.